bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/g/GroundResistance_2NdoXdKT98XeEMmk8dSBQF/Documentation.md

-The resistance soil or ground resists electric current from the cable fitting.
+The soil or ground resistance to electrical current from the cable fitting